FOR SALE TO OUT OF STATE BUYERS OR DEALERS ONLY DUE TO CALIFORNIA SMOG EMISSIONS

 The result was a powerful V8 that was possibly over engineered but with the benefit of being rugged and reliable if maintained correctly.
 From around 1978, each engine proudly carried a brass plate, such as this particular example, with the name of the engine builder, in this instance a certain Mr Fred Waters.

 This 1978 Aston Martin V8 is the last year of one of a claimed 970 Series III units produced in Newport Pagnell between 1973 and 1978.
-The car is a left-hand-drive unit and finished in a super striking 'Silver/Green Metallic' color over a 'Dark Red' leather interior, it is powered by a 5.3-liter V8 paired with a three-speed automatic transmission.
+The car is a left-hand-drive unit and finished in the super striking and very desirable and sought after factory 'Jubilee Silver Metallic' color, a most beguiling factory color with a very light hint of Green, over its all original 'Dark Red' leather interior, it is powered by a 5.3-liter V8 paired with a three-speed automatic transmission.

 Additional equipment includes four Weber carburetors, original 15" Lagonda Alloy wheels, hood scoop, heater, and power windows and door locks.
 The car is equipped with speed-sensitive power steering, and stopping power is provided by four-wheel disc brakes with inboard-mounted rear units.
 The all aluminum twin cam Tadek Marek-designed 5.3-liter V8 is equipped with dual overhead camshafts and four downdraft Weber carburetors.
 Factory rated output was 310 horsepower and 320 lb-ft of torque with blistering performance of over 160mph!
 Only some 1,600 cars were built in total during the 1969-90 5340cc V8 production run!
 The large, thirsty and very expensive V8 was to prove to be a rare breed with enormous appeal for collectors today for these handsome high speed British brutes!